Tiktik: The Aswang Chronicles: Plot

 Nestor invites Makoy to spend the night at his house.
 Makoy tries again to reconcile with Sonia, although both Sonia and Fely rebuff his efforts.
 Makoy, Nestor and Bart then decide to have a few drinks after dinner.
 Makoy and Nestor later hear strange noises, reminding Nestor of tales regarding the Tiktik - a variation of aswang.
 He and Makoy then come back inside the house.
 Meanwhile, the pig is later revealed to be a Tiktik and attacks Sonia while she sleeps.
 She is able to scream, and Makoy and Nestor are able to deal with it.
 Makoy ends up killing the creature, which turns into Kulot upon dying.
 Bart recognises Kulot as the latter is his nephew.
 This leads Makoy to accuse Bart of being an aswang too, and ties him up.

 Ringo finds out about Kulot's plan, much to his chagrin.
 After Kulot fails to come back, he sends Kulas and Cedric to investigate.
 He confronts the humans after learning of Kulot's fate, revealing their status as Tiktiks.
 He demands an exchange - Makoy's unborn child for not attacking Nestor's family.
-He declines, causing the group of aswangs to begin their attack.
-Makoy takes Bart hostage, and drives away to draw them away.
+He declines, causing aswangs to attack.
+Makoy takes Bart hostage, and drives away to divert them.

-Makoy and Bart drive to the military checkpoint near the outskirts of the town, seeking their help.
+Makoy and Bart drive to a military checkpoint near the edge of town, seeking their help.
 Ringo and the others change back to human form, and the soldiers stand down as Ringo is familiar to them.
 Ringo accuses Makoy of hurting Bart.
 Seeing Bart still bound, the soldiers turn their attention to Makoy but are ambushed by Ringo and his group, wiping them out.
 Makoy and Bart take a military vehicle and crash it on to Kulas, killing him, then run back to Nestor's house.

-The humans spread garlic cloves and salt - items said to have the power to repel aswangs - onto the windows and doors of the house to prevent the Tiktiks from entering.
+The humans spread garlic cloves and salt, items said to have the power to repel aswangs, onto the windows and doors of the house to prevent the Tiktiks from entering.